 YES.
 It aligns the specifications of an address about the payer and the payee in EPC payment transactions with the CBPR+ and HVPS+ transactions.
 The same address formats will be used for EPC payment, CBPR+ and HVPS+ transactions.
+Is the change request underpinned by a cost-benefit analysis?
 NO. But it is in line with international standardization efforts to structure ordering customer data in payments.
+Does the change fit into the strategic objectives for SEPA?
 YES.
 The use of at least hybrid addresses in EPC payment transactions can further reduce errors in payment processing, regulatory screening, and reconciliation.
-This should increase the straight- through-processing of EPC payment transactions. f YES.
-EPC payment scheme participants and f (corporate) end-users already using SWIFT MT messages must move to the delivery of at least hybrid addresses for international payments by November 2026 at the latest.
+This should increase the straight-through-processing of EPC payment transactions.
+Do you consider that the implementation of the change resulting from the acceptance of the change request is feasible?
+YES.
+EPC payment scheme participants and (corporate) end-users already using SWIFT MT messages must move to the delivery of at least hybrid addresses for international payments by November 2026 at the latest.
 The implementation period of up to November 2026 should give payment end-users sufficient time to determine the resources needed to accomplish this change.
-NO. YES.
+Do you consider that the change request does not impede SEPA-wide interoperability?
+NO. Do you consider that the change request is in the scope of the scheme involved?
+YES.